LucaCode/express-jwtoken/README.md

 * `onNotValidToken` (`Function ((signedToken : string,req : Request,res : Response) => void)`) -
 Event function that gets invoked when a client signed token is not valid.

-### Own ModifierTokenEngine
+### ModifierTokenEngine (MTE)
-The ModifierTokenEngine will be used to set, get or remove the token from the client.
+The ModifierTokenEngine (MTE) will be used to set, get or remove the token from the client.
+This library has two predefined MTE's:

+* `CookieMTE` - This is the default MTE which requires the **cookie-parser** before using the JwtEngine.
+This engine will use cookies to set, get or remove the signed token from the client.

+* `AuthorizationHeadersMTE` - This engine will use the HTTP authorization headers to get the token.
+The set or remove of the singed token must be handled by yourself.

-You can create your engine by creating an object with these following properties:
+You can use one of these, modifier them or create your own engine by creating an object with these following properties:

 >Notice that the module also exports a typescript interface for this.